yeela8g/ex2/README.md

 ## edge cases treatment
 - in case of equality between labels the knn will select the first Label that appears in the dataset.
 - in case of sample in the dataset with invalid values, the program will print a message and will keep predicting without it.
-- in case of invalid input of one of the program's three arguments  (k/path/distance metric), a runtime error will be thorwed and the program will end.
+- in case of invalid input of one of the program's three arguments (k/path/distance metric), or missing arguments, a runtime error will be thorwed and the program will end.
 - for calculating minkovski distance we chose constant p = 2;